Tulip-Dev/tulip/doc/user/algorithm.rst

 * **Topology update**:

-  If your graph does not comply to the exigences of a distinctive topology, you will find here some functions to transform and adapt it.
+  If your graph does not comply to the exigences of a distinctive topology, you have here functions to transform and adapt it.

 * **Triangulation**: